High Friction Coating Material

 A. Hi, Jim.

-As a semantics issue, I don't think there is actually anything with a Coefficient of Friction greater than 1.0.
+As a semantics issue, I don't know if there is anything with an actual Coefficient of Friction greater than 1.0.
 While a rack and pinion set can drive a force greater than the normal force between the two gears, it would not work at all if the actual coefficient approached 1.0.
 Similarly, there are all sorts of small scale and micro-scale interlocking arrangements, including things as low-tech as duct tape and Velcro :-)

 One interesting item I recently heard of, and that Messrs.
 Chaw and Stevenson allude to, is "friction shims" for flanged connections, where the shims are electroless nickel plated with occluded diamond or other hard particles.
 The tiny hard particles dig into the opposing surface and can thus transmit torque with a coefficient of .6 and above even when the surfaces may be oily.
 Perhaps you could either use such shims between the mating parts, or plate one of the mating parts with the composite electroless nickel?
 Even then, for your needs you'd probably require a keyway, or tapered joint, or something like that since a coefficient "much greater than 1" sounds extremely unlikely.
 Good luck.